-When we stayed at River’s Run last fall, Miss Lisa served up these delicious appetizers before dinner one evening.
+When we stayed at River’s Run last fall, Miss Lisa served up these delicious Roasted Pepper and Goat Cheese appetizer before dinner one evening.
 My boys (including Grant) usually steer clear of anything involving a red pepper.
 They loved this dish.
 I made these last week and loved the soft red pepper, creamy goat cheese, crunchy pine nuts and sweet, soft golden raisins.
 One of the best appetizers I have ever eaten.

 This would make a perfect appetizer for Mom on Sunday.
 To start Mother’s Day/Cinco de Mayo week off right, we’re having a little giveaway.
 Ina Garten’s cookbook ” How Easy is That?”, a $25 gift certificate to Mrs. Cavanaugh’s chocolates (wonderful chocolates, local to Utah, but you can use the certificate as mail order), and some darling cloth napkins from “Stack’d, by SisterMade”.

 Leave a comment about what you love about your mom, or being a mom.
 As always, followers get two entries.
 I’ll announce the winner on Wednesday.
 One winner, three gifts.
 Keep them for yourself, or share with mom!

 Adapted from Bottega Restaurant and Cafe, Birmingham, AL

 - 4 large red or yellow peppers roasted (see below) peeled, slit open, seeded, and sliced into three inch strips

 - 1/4-1/2 pound mild soft goat cheese

 - 6 basil leaves 4 leaves chopped, 2 leaves reserved or garnish

 - 1/4 cup golden raisins

 Roast the peppers using either a barbecue grill, gas cook top or broiler in your oven.
 Complete tutorials here.